chrivand/talos_blog_to_casebook/README.md

   ```

 14. You are now ready to execute the script.
 Go to a terminal and change directory in to the folder that contains your **rss_feed_to_casebook.py** and **config.json** file.
-15. Make sure you have the correct libraries installed by executing the **requirements.txt** file (use a Python virtual environment if preferred:
+15. Make sure you have the correct libraries installed by executing the **requirements.txt** file (use a Python virtual environment if preferred):

   ```
   pip3 install -r requirements.txt